What income is taxable?

 Other sources of earned income

-- Expenses not totally and necessarily incurred to do or when doing your job but paid for by your employer
+- Reimbursed expenses which are not wholly, exclusively and necessarily incurred to do, or when doing, your job but paid for by your employer

 - Redundancy/leaving payments over £30,000

-There is a more detailed list of taxable earned income in the 'employed section' of this website.
+There is a more detailed list of taxable earned income in the employment section.

 We provide a separate list of state benefits in which we give the tax treatment of each.
-Please refer to our state benefits checklist in the ‘tax credits and benefits section' of this website to see whether any benefits you claim are taxable or not.
+Please refer to our state benefits checklist in the tax credits and benefits section to see whether any benefits you claim are taxable or not.

 Savings and investment income

-- Bank or building society interest – the interest is taxable, but tax is not normally deducted at source.
+- Bank or building society interest – the interest is usually taxable, but tax is not normally deducted at source

 - Dividends from shares or from collective investments such as investment trusts